-On this day the pioneer of modern nursing was born on this day in 1820.
-Florence Nightingale was born into privileged English society.
+On May 12, 1820, Florence Nightingal, the pioneer of modern nursing was born into privileged English society.

 Florence Nightingale returned home to England a heroine and a national figure.
 Her book “Notes on Nursing” became the definitive text on her new methodologies.
 She died at age 90 and was offered a burial at Westminster Abbey, which her family declined.